mehtavishwa30/covid-19-projects/covid-19-projects.md

 ## Fieldfusion

-The Fieldfusion team have built a tool to aid decision-making during the COVID-19 pandemic in the UK.
+Fieldfusion is free online tool built to aid decision-making during the COVID-19 pandemic.
 Whilst aimed primarily at Field Service professionals, it is also freely available for use by the general public.

 The tool utilises publicly available data from Public Health England (PHE), the Office for National Statistics (ONS), and Ordnance Survey (OS) to show how severely coronavirus is affecting different geographic regions in the UK.
 By comparing the number of confirmed cases to the total population in specific areas we are able to show which regions have been affected most severely.